 - When Walmart announced that it was hiring 150,000 new employees, it also shared that it was paying out $550 million in special and advanced quarterly bonuses to store and supply chain associates.

 Showcasing your company’s goodwill during a crisis is one of the best ways to find candidates who will work hard and reward you with their loyalty.
-Supporting employees is important every day, but when you do it during the tough times, it becomes personal, in a good way.
+It’s essential to support employees every day, but when you do it during the tough times, it becomes personal, in a good way.

-No one can be completely prepared for a crisis, but the businesses that tend to weather the storms best are those which have built a brand centered around their employees.
-If you want to find ways to strengthen your brand and the company culture that projects it, Monster has the expert resources you need to get started.
+No one can be completely prepared for a crisis, but the businesses that tend to weather the storms best are those which support employees.
+If you want to find ways to strengthen your employer brand and the company culture, Monster has the expert resources you need to get started.